Harold Dearden

 Harold Dearden (13 December 1882 – 6 July 1962) was a British psychiatrist and screenwriter.

 Biography

 Dearden was born in Bolton, Lancashire.
 He was educated at Gonville and Caius College, Cambridge and London Hospital.
 He qualified as a physician in 1911.

 During World War I, he joined the Royal Army Medical Corps.
 He was a medical officer for the 3rd Battalion of the Grenadier Guards.
 In 1916, he became honorary Captain.
 At the Battle of the Somme he was wounded, suffering from a lost eye and shell shock.
 He was later invalided out of the war.

 During World War II, Dearden worked as a psychiatrist and was principal interrogator at Camp 020.

 He wrote the play Interference (with Roland Pertwee).
 He also wrote the Two White Arms which became a successful film.
-In 1943, he married Ann Verity Gibson Watt, they had four children.
+In 1943, he married Ann Verity Gibson Watt, and they had four children.

 He died at his home in Hay-on-Wye from cerebral thrombosis.